Skip to main content

 Technology, Science, and Environment

-Cameron has held fellowships at the Davis Center for Historical Studies at Princeton, the Kluge Center at the Library of Congress, the Rachel Carson Center for Environment and Society in Munich, Germany, and the Woodrow Wilson International Center for Scholars.
+In 2022, in recognition of her public-facing scholarship, Cameron was named a Carnegie Fellow by the Carnegie Corporation.
+She has also held fellowships at the Davis Center for Historical Studies at Princeton University, the Kluge Center at the Library of Congress, the Rachel Carson Center for Environment and Society in Munich, Germany, and the Woodrow Wilson International Center for Scholars in Washington, DC.
 Her research has been supported by Fulbright, the Harry Frank Guggenheim Foundation, Mellon/The American Council for Learned Societies, the National Council for East European and Eurasian Research (NCEEER) and others.
 She received her PhD from Yale University.

 Publications